Healthcare expenditure statistics

-These disparities were less after adjusting for price differences, by expressing expenditure in purchasing power standards (PPS): the Netherlands (PPS 3.8 thousand per inhabitant), Germany (PPS 3.9 thousand per inhabitant) and Luxembourg (PPS 4.1 thousand per inhabitant) recorded the highest ratios of healthcare expenditure per capita in PPS terms, while Latvia (PPS 991 per inhabitant) and Romania (PPS 809 per inhabitant) had the lowest ratios and were the only EU Member States to report healthcare expenditure below the threshold of PPS 1.0 thousand per inhabitant.
-Taking account of price level differences, the ratio between the highest and lowest levels of healthcare expenditure per inhabitant — based on a comparison between Luxembourg and Romania — narrowed to 5.1:1.
+These disparities were less after adjusting for price differences, by expressing expenditure in purchasing power standards (PPS): Luxembourg, Germany (both PPS 4.1 thousand per inhabitant), the Netherlands (PPS 3.9 thousand per inhabitant), Sweden and Austria (both PPS 3.8 thousand per inhabitant) recorded the highest ratios of healthcare expenditure per capita in PPS terms, while Latvia (PPS 1.1 thousand per inhabitant) and Romania (PPS 0.9 thousand per inhabitant) had the lowest ratios and were the only EU Member States to report healthcare expenditure below PPS 1.2 thousand per inhabitant.
+Taking account of price level differences, the ratio between the highest and lowest levels of healthcare expenditure per inhabitant — based on a comparison between Luxembourg and Romania — narrowed to 4.8 : 1.

 Healthcare expenditure by financing scheme

 Figure 1 provides an analysis of healthcare expenditure by financing scheme, distinguishing: government schemes, compulsory contributory health care financing schemes, voluntary health care payment schemes and household out-of-pocket payments expenditure.
-With the exception of Cyprus, the combined expenditure from government schemes and compulsory contributory health care financing schemes exceeded the combined expenditure from voluntary health care payment schemes and household out-of-pocket payments in all of the EU Member States (no data for Malta) in 2014 and this was also true in the three EFTA countries shown in Figure 1 (no data for Liechtenstein).
-In most of the Member States either government schemes or compulsory contributory health care financing schemes dominated, with only a limited number of cases where these two types of financing scheme were relatively balanced, for example, in Greece or in Austria.
+With the exception of Cyprus, the combined expenditure from government schemes and compulsory contributory health care financing schemes exceeded the combined expenditure from voluntary health care payment schemes and household out-of-pocket payments in all of the EU Member States (no data for Malta) in 2015 and this was also true in the three EFTA countries shown in Figure 1 (2014 data for Switzerland).
+In most of the Member States either government schemes or compulsory contributory health care financing schemes dominated, with only a limited number of cases where these two types of financing scheme were relatively balanced, for example, in Greece or to a lesser extent in Austria.

 Table 2 provides a similar analysis of healthcare expenditure by financing scheme and Figure 2 shows the distribution among two of the main financing schemes — government schemes; compulsory contributory health insurance schemes and compulsory medical saving accounts — and all other types of financing scheme.